thelounge/thelounge.github.io/_docs/unofficial-install-methods/ubuntu-debian-without-root.md

 yarn add thelounge
 ```

+{: .alert.alert-info role="alert"}
+If you are not able to install yarn and need to use [npm](https://npmjs.com), be sure to add the `--unsafe-perm` flag when running `npm install --unsafe-perm thelounge`.

 To run commands listed on the main documentation, you need to prefix `thelounge`
 with the location of the local executable.
 For example, to start a server, run: